YadhHafsi/Optimal-Execution-under-Incomplete-Information/README.md

 Numerical experiments illustrating the neural-network-based approximation of the value function and convergence of the fixed-point iterations.

 	•	Value_function_exercice_region.ipynb
-Visualization of continuation and execution regions implied by the solved QVI.
+Visualization of continuation and execution regions.